viaplay/dashing-docker/README.md

 dashing-docker
 ==============

 ## Description

 The dashing-docker project is a docker image building project that can run any dashing project in a docker container.
 The particular dashing project as well as startup procedure can be maintained outside of the container.

+### Purpose

+The sole purpose of this approach is to streamline the setup on the running server.
+Build and test locally in any way you feel comfortable with and use this docker image on the server.
+Altough docker, not yet, is suitable for production a dashing project often is used behind a firewall locally in the office.

 ## Run the dashing sample

 Clone this project if you want to run the dashing sample provided within.
 You can then chose to use the pre made docker image or build it yourself from the Dockerfile.

+*The sample is provided by dashing itself.*

 ### Use the pre built image
 The pre built image can be downloaded using docker directly.
+After that you do not need to use this command again, you will have the image on your machine.

 	$ sudo docker pull viaplay/dashing

 ### Build the docker image by yourself
 If you prefer you can easily build the docker image by yourself.
+After this the image is ready for use on your machine and can be used for multiple starts.

 	$ cd dashing-docker
 	$ sudo docker build -t viaplay/dashing .